Hyundai Universe

 The Hyundai Universe (hangul:현대 유니버스) is a heavy-duty luxury coach manufactured by the truck & bus division of Hyundai.
-Introduced in December 2006, it is primarily available as luxury hi-classic tourist buses.
+Introduced in November 2006, it is primarily available as luxury hi-classic tourist buses.
 It is related to its sibling, the second generation Kia Granbird since 2007.

 It is distinguishable by a front 'Universe' badge by Hyundai's global standard luxury coach, but the common Hyundai badge is luxurious bus design usually used on the rear.

-Its principal competitor is the Daewoo FX series, and BX212M.
+Its principal competitor is the Zyle Daewoo Bus FX series, and BX212 and Kia Granbird.

+First generation (PV; 2006)

 Design

-Introduced as the successor to the Hyundai Aero, the new model was developed in a period of 3 years under the project codename: PY.
+Introduced as the successor to the Hyundai Aero, the new model was developed in a period of 3 years under the project codename PY.

 Unlike its predecessor, the Universe has been developed with Hyundai's proprietary technology and was fitted with a monocoque body to enhance structural rigidity and provides lightweight body construction.
 This contributes to a reduction in vibration and better roll over protection.
 Furthermore, disc-brake equipped versions would also benefit from the Electronic Stability Program including ABS and ASR.
 The Universe also features modern dynamic styling, sporting a sleek aerodynamic look, accentuated by optional spoilers.
 Driving ergonomics were also improved as well as greater durability to extend service life.